Ordering a repeat prescription

-To reorder your medication please post or fax your request to the surgery.
+To reorder your medication please do so online or post your request to the surgery.
 You may also phone the surgery between 9:00 and 12:00 to request your medication:

 Please be aware that the Dispensary telephone line can be very busy at times and we have a small queuing system in place.
 Please be assured that we do have 2 dedicated member of staffs answering the telephone between 08:30 and 12:00.
 If you can request your medication online we do advise this as it can be done day or night.
 Please ask a member of the patient services team or at dispensary for a username and password if you don’t have one.